Taking care of an ingrown toenail

 - Stop the nail from puncturing the skin by pushing a bit of absorbent cotton with an antibiotic ointment on it under the nail.

-- Wear open-toed or shoes that have some extra room in the toes.
+- Wear open-toed or shoes that have some extra room in the toes until the it heals.

 - If the toe bleeds, excretes pus, or swells up, have it checked immediately by a health care provider.
 Oral antibiotics are often prescribed to treat a toenail infection.

-Untreated ingrown toenails can lead to painful infections, so you may want to have it looked at by a health care provider.
-If you are a student at Columbia, you can make an appointment at Medical Services online using Open Communicator or by calling x4-2284.
+If ingrown toenails are more severe and/or don't respond to at-home treatment, they may require medical attention.
+Left untreated, they can also lead to painful infections, so you may want to have it looked at by a health care provider.
+If you're a student at Columbia, you can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).